 Who We Are

-William Bernstein Company (WBC) is a large U.S. importer of gums and resins.
+William Bernstein Company (WBC) is a U.S. importer of gums and resins.
 William Bernstein started in business by trading a variety of products and incorporated his company in 1947 – close to 70 years ago.
 William Bernstein was a major worldwide importer and exporter of commodities.

 Where We’ve Been